 The online letter encourages signatories to generate collegial conversations discussing how their professions can address this needed identity shift.
 GaP points out that although identity change can seem threatening, human beings are good at it; people in many societies go through modifications to their identity, world-view and behaviour as part of their lifetimes' natural developmental processes.

-The website includes information to assist relevant professionals in building their own capacity, and to consider the strengths and limitations of their theories and working models.
+The includes information to assist relevant professionals in building their own capacity, and to consider the strengths and limitations of their theories and working models.
 It calls for the development of effective, informed and locally active networks to address identity change, which it considers essential if we are all to survive on this planet.

 Word count = 423